NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script deletes all the regular files not directories with js extensioon in cureent directory
+this script counts only directories in current directory excluding current directory